 Galway’s highest peak, this is a walk more serious hikers can lace up their boots for.
 It’s a tough and demanding hike over mixed terrain, so come prepared for boggy grasslands at the beginning and loose, sharp rocks as you head higher.

 Keep an eye on the path in front of you, not just for safety but because on a bright day, the mountain’s quartzite rock glistens almost white, and it’s a treat.
 Expect a four hour round trip on a good day, and if you’re not exhausted coming down the west side, head into the saddle between Ben Baun and Ben Free and you’ll be at the top of Ben Free a quick climb later – two for the price of one!

 Some experienced hikers tackle all 12 of the Twelve Pins in one trip, and since four of them are located within Connemara National Park, a stay inside the Park is a perfect, and unique place to bed down for the night.
 While there are no serviced campsites, you can wild camp in the park, subject to a number of regulations around camping exclusion zones.
 For a leisurely stroll, set off on the Sruffaunboy Nature Trail on the lower reaches of Diamond Hill.

 Walkers looking for a bigger challenge can take the 7km route to the peak of Diamond Hill.
 With nothing around you but nature for miles, on a clear night don’t forget to drink in the fresh air, natural silence and on a clear night, a sky full of stars.

 Read up on Mountaineering Ireland's hiking tips and get ready to explore this fantastic part of the world.
 With so much incredible scenery, Connemara National Park is a must-visit on your short break in Galway.
 When are you planning your trip?

-After a busy day hiking, a delicious meal is well-deserved.
+After a busy day hiking and walking, a meal is well-deserved.
 Our Galway destination page has all the best spots to eat and drink in gorgeous Galway.